waruk/pluralsight-webapi/CityInfo.API/docs/README.md

 application lifetime?

 ## Configuration files
 Create an IConfigurationRoot property in Startup class.
 It should be static.
 Inject an IConfiguration object in Startup contructor.
 It is possible to have different configurations for different environments (eg. appSettings.Production.json).

 ## EF Core
+Code-first / Database-first
+Has providers for:
+ - Sql Server
+ - Sql Lite
+ - PostgreSQL
+ - Sql Server CE
+ - MySql
+ - IBM DB2
+ - In-memory provider for testing

+**Migrations:**
+Add-Migration \<name>
+Table _EFMigrationsHistory_ keeps track of migrations applied to the db.

+Sensitive data, such as connection strings, can be kept in **environment variabiles**.
+If defined via Visual Studio (project properties), these are kept in **launchSettings.json**, which can be used in development.
+For production server, define a system environment variabile on that machine.

+**Seed data**

+There are several ways this can be accomplished in EF Core:
+- Model seed data
+- Manual migration customization
+- Custom initialization logic